Best PCOS Supplements For Women

 My clients take between 250 iu to 600 iu daily of Vitamin D.

 Omega-3 are the fatty acid found in salmon, sardines, mackerel, and seeds such as chia seeds or flax seeds.
-For women with PCOS, research shows that omega-3 supplementation can help to reduce testosterone levels and regulate your menstrual cycle.
+For women with PCOS, research shows that omega-3 supplementation can help to lower testosterone levels and regulate your menstrual cycle.

 Omega-3 does this by increasing levels of sex hormone binding globulin (SHBG).
 SHBG is a protein that attaches itself to testosterone in your bloodstream rendering it inactive, unable to affect the tissues of your body.
 SHBG helps to keep testosterone levels normal but, in PCOS, many women have low levels of SHBG leading to excessive amounts of active testosterone in your system.